Antikor - ZTSA (Zero Trust Service Access)

 • Optional Sandbox API Integration

-• Text-based Session Recording for SSH, Telnet, K8s
+• Text Screen Recording for SSH, Telnet, K8s

 • Session Start and End Logs